openwms/spring-data-generic/README.md

 A dossier of documents can have multiple presentation.
 For example it may look like a flat list of documents, or as tree-like structure.

+## Component Design

+### NoSQL Adapter

+This component aims to use MongoDB as metadata and binary content store.
+It comes with a `Filesystem Adapter` as `DocumentStore`.
+If a projects pulls the `Filesystem Adapter` onto the classpath, all documents were stored on the filesystem, otherwise `GridFS Store` is used to store documents in MongoDB.

+![nosql_adapter]

+The adapter implementation uses Spring Data MongoDB to ease access to MongoDB.

 [Overview]: site/img/overview.png
 [RIM]: site/img/RIM.png
+[nosql_adapter]: site/img/nosql_adapter.png